Abibubble/milestone2-harry-potter-quiz/README.md

 All of these colors are taken via a color picker tool, directly from the Harry Potter official logo, and from the official Hogwarts crest.

 ### Typography
 For the opening page, I used the font monospace, as it's got quite a bit of character, and it links with the feeling of entering into something.
+It's also very similar to a typewriter font, which matches the theme of novels quite nicely.
 I used sans-serif throughout the quiz.
 It's a clean and easy to read font, whilst also being bold and eye catching.
-Both of these fonts also don't distract the user from the main theme, and has the added bonus that they're staple fonts with HTML, so all browsers will be able to display them.
+Both of these fonts also don't distract the user from the main theme, and have the added bonus that they're staple fonts with HTML, so all browsers will be able to display them.

 ### Imagery
 The opening quote page is a direct line from the books, which immediately captures the attention of the user, sets the theme for the quiz, and encourages immersion as soon as they enter the site.